 Cancer can cause anemia.
-This condition occurs when there are too few red blood cells in the body.
+This condition happens when there are too few red blood cells in the body.
 Without enough red blood cells, the body’s tissues and organs do not receive enough oxygen.
 Anemia can make you feel tired or short of breath.

 Occasionally, certain cancers can cause internal bleeding.
 This can lead to blood loss that can threaten your health.

-Radiation uses high-energy x-rays to help kill cancer cells.
+Radiation uses high-energy X-rays to help kill cancer cells.
 As with chemo, this treatment can also damage healthy cells in the bone marrow.
 This can lower your blood cell counts.

 RBC transfusions.
 These are most often used to treat severe anemia or blood loss.
 RBCs must be “typed” to match your blood type.
 Except in severe blood loss, cancer patients receive “packed” red blood cells without plasma.
 Each bag (called a “unit”) takes about 2 hours to infuse.
 During that time, nursing staff will be monitoring your temperature, pulse and blood pressure.

 Platelet transfusions.
 These are used if your platelet count is too low, which puts you at high risk of bleeding.
-Although platelets should be “typed” to match your blood type, it is not required.
+Although platelets should be “typed” to match your blood type, it is not needed.
 Platelets can be obtained in different ways:

-from one donor (“apheresis product”)
+From one donor (“apheresis product”)

-combined from several bags of whole blood (“pooled product”)
+Combined from several bags of whole blood (“pooled product”)

-from a community donor who is specially matched (“matched product”)
+From a community donor who is specially matched (“matched product”)